 ➢ Take a moment to appreciate the white space.

 ➢ Pick 5-10 things you want to fill your calendar with: family dinners, church attendance, quiet time with God, your child’s favorite sport or class.

 ➢ Realize that your choices today will make the days to come—and the years to come—so much easier!

-Remember, the keys to success starts with organizing your thoughts.
+Remember, the keys to success start with organizing your thoughts.
 Success is choosing what you won’t do as much as it choosing what you will do.
 It’s using strengths to benefit you, your kids, and your homeschooling day.
-And mostly is understanding your homeschooling life won’t be like anyone elses .. and that’s a good thing.
+And mostly is understanding your homeschooling life won’t be like anyone else’s.. and that’s a good thing.
 More than that … it’s a God thing!

 Need more ideas and advice on homeschooling?
 Pick up a copy of Homeschool Basics.
 Receive tried-and-true homeschool advice from veteran homeschooling moms Tricia Goyer and Kristi Clover.
 We dish out practical help on getting started and staying the course.
 Homeschool Basics will remind you that the best homeschooling starts with the heart.
 Packed with ideas to help you push aside your fears and raise kids who will grow to be life-long learners.